syncfusion-content/document-processing-docs/Document-Processing/Word/Word-Library/NET/faqs/paragraph-and-paragraph-items-faqs.md

 ## Can the chart data be refreshed?

-Yes, Essential DocIO supports refreshing the chart data.
+Yes, Essential&reg; DocIO supports refreshing the chart data.
 For more details, refer [Working with charts](https://help.syncfusion.com/document-processing/word/word-library/net/working-with-charts).